Pylons/substanced/docs/retail.rst

 Building a Retail Application
 -----------------------------

-It's not the intent that normal unprivleged users of an application you build using Substance D ever see the :term:`SDI` management interface.
+It's not the intent that normal unprivileged users of an application you build using Substance D ever see the :term:`SDI` management interface.
 That interface is reserved for privileged users, like you and your staff.